CiscoDevNet/terraform-provider-aci/website/docs/r/subnet.html.markdown

 - `next_hop_addr` - (Optional) EP Reachability of the Application EPGs Subnet object.
 Type - String.
 - `msnlb` - (Optional) A block representing MSNLB of the Application EPGs Subnet object.
 Type: Block.
    - `mode` - Mode of the MSNLB object, Allowed values are "mode-mcast--static", "mode-uc" and "mode-mcast-igmp".
 Default is "mode-uc".
-   - `group` - The IGMP mode group IP address of the MSNLB object, must be a valid multicast IP address.
+   - `group` - The IGMP mode group IP address of the MSNLB object.
+The valid Multicast Address are 224.0.0.0 through 239.255.255.255.
    - `mac` - MAC address of the unicast and static multicast mode of the MSNLB object.
 The valid static multicast MAC address format is `03:XX:XX:XX:XX:XX`.
 - `anycast_mac` - Anycast MAC of the Application EPGs Subnet object.
 Type - String.
 ## Attribute Reference